 Farmers and environmental visionaries hope to expand and consolidate the country’s bamboo industry.
 But in order to do this, they need more international support.
 Local farmers need to learn more about the methods and benefits of bamboo farming.
 And foreign manufacturers need to help build local factories and establish a reliable export market.

 Ecuador has plenty of bamboo, after all, and there’s no doubt that there are people who want it.
-Reach out to Bambu Batu if you’re interested in getting involved.
+Reach out to Bambu Batu if you’re interested in investing or getting involved.

 If you enjoyed reading about bamboo farming in Ecuador, please consider sharing this post or subscribing to the blog.
 You may also want to take a look at these related articles.